Why Soviets hated PKM tripod?

-As many of you know, PKM was not just a stand alone medium machine gun, but actually a whole family of all purpose guns.
-This would include tank version - PKT, armor carrier version - PKB and, as the name of the article suggests, version on the tripod - PKMS.
+As many of you know, PKM was not just a stand-alone medium machine gun, but actually a whole family of all-purpose guns.
+This would include the tank version - PKT, the armor carrier version - PKB, and, as the name of the article suggests, the version on the tripod - PKMS.
 In this case, the letter "s" stands for "stankovy", which can be translated as "on a tripod".

 Couple of words about the PKM and its tripod

-After the Second World War, Soviet's had DP-27 machineguns, as the light machine gun.
+After the Second World War, the Soviets had DP-27 machineguns, as the light machine gun.
 They were phased out by the further development of it - the almost mythical RP-46.
-But the army also required a mounted machine gun, which was supposed to cover the heavier support role of the sustain-fire machine gun.
+But the Soviet Army also required a mounted machine gun, which was supposed to cover the heavier support role of the sustain-fire machine gun.
 The old Maxim gun and SG-43 machine guns both did not satisfy the army.
 Maxim was too complicated and heavy, while SG-43 had its fair share of problems with reliability.

 PKMS or PKM on a tripod

-As there were two version of Kalashnikovs machine gun - PK and PKM, so there were two version of tripods.
-Both guns had unique tripods, yet they were unified and can be used between each other.
+As there were two versions of Kalashnikov's machine gun - PK and PKM, so there were two versions of tripods.
+Both guns had unique tripods, yet they were unified and can be used by each other.

-PK was equipped with heavy and robust tripod, named after it's designer - Samozhenkov.
-This tripod was had around 8kg of weight and could provide very steady shooting, when placed correctly.
+PK was equipped with a heavy and robust tripod, named after its designer - Samozhenkov.
+This tripod had around 8kg of weight and could provide very steady shooting when placed correctly.

-The PKM, which was designed and adopted shortly after the initial adoption of the PK, had it's own tripod.
-This one was designed by Stepanov, and received his name.
+The PKM, which was designed and adopted shortly after the initial adoption of the PK, had its own tripod.
+This one was designed by Stepanov and received his name.
 This tripod was significantly lighter.
 As well as the PKM itself.
-The machine gun weight was only 7.5kg and the tripod weighted additional 5kg.
-This whole setup was lighter than majority of other machine guns in the same class.
+The machine gun weight was only 7.5kg and the tripod weighed an additional 5kg.
+This whole setup was lighter than the majority of other machine guns in the same class.

 So, in theory, such a light piece of equipment should have been used extensively, because it is just so easy to carry.
-For example, the tripod for the MG-3 weights around 15kg, so it is hardly man portable.
-Yet, in practice, Soviets and their descendants hardly ever mounted their PKMs on the tripods.
+For example, the tripod for the MG-3 weighs around 15kg, so it is hardly man-portable.
+Yet, in practice, the Soviets and their descendants hardly ever mounted their PKMs on the tripods.
 And there are good reasons.

 The problems with the tripod